responsiv/uploader-plugin/README.md

 Collection of File Upload components for October.
 This is a port of the back-end `fileupload` form widget.
 There are two primary components provided by this plugin: image uploader and file uploader.
 The image upload is suitable for uploading photos with thumbnails, whereas the file uploader is suitable for any type of file.

+> **Note**: This is a developer tool and is recommended only if you know what you are doing.

 Each component will detect if the relationship is a multiple ("many") or singular ("one") type and render a different control accordingly.

 #### Attaching the uploader (from page)